 This helps an individual decide if they would like to move forward and get the procedure done.
 You are allowed to get the temporary veneers fitted for seven to ten days for a trial.
 You may want to change the length or shape of your veneers after observing them for a few days.
 This is why this trial period is very important.

 Dental veneers are permanent but not for a lifetime.
-They can last up to fifteen to twenty years if taken care properly.
+They can last up to fifteen to twenty years if taken care of properly.
 They can be easily replaced by drilling off the old veneers and doing the whole mentioned process above again.

 You don’t have to wait for days for your teeth to recover.
 Instead, once the anesthesia wears off, you will be free to eat and chew like you normally would.
 But saying that, the dentist may warn you to be careful to not chew your own cheek mass or tongue while the anesthesia is wearing off.